OpenDSA/OpenDSA/RST/source/InsertionSort.rst

 (Module :ref:`ShellSort <Shellsort>`)
 and Quicksort (Module :ref:`Quicksort <Quicksort>`).

+.. index:: ! inversion

 What is the average-case cost of Insertion Sort?
 When record :math:`i` is processed, the number of times through the inner ``for`` loop depends on how far "out of order" the record is.
-In particular, the inner ``for`` loop is executed once for each key greater than the key of record :math:`i` that appears in array positions 0 through :math`i-1`.
+In particular, the inner ``for`` loop is executed once for each key greater than the key of record :math:`i` that appears in array positions 0 through :math:`i-1`.
-For example, in the leftmost column of Figure <ODSAref "Insertion" \>
-the value 15 is preceded by five values greater than 15.
+For example, in the slideshows above the value 14 is preceded by five values greater than it.
 Each such occurrence is called an :dfn:`inversion`.
 The number of inversions (i.e., the number of values greater than a given value that occur prior to it in the array) will determine the number of comparisons and swaps that must take place.
+So long as all swaps are to adjacent elements, 14 will have to swap at least five times to get to the right position.

-We need to determine what the average number of inversions will be for the record in position :math:`i`.
+To calculate the average cost, We want to determine what the average number of inversions will be for the record in position :math:`i`.
 We expect on average that half of the keys in the first :math:`i-1` array positions will have a value greater than that of the key at position :math:`i`.